Oberammergau: Geography

-Industry
+Economy

 Tourism

 About half the inhabitants of Oberammergau took part in the once-a-decade Passion Play in 2010.

 Over 2,000 villagers performed the story of the Passion of Jesus for the audiences from around the world.
 This was a labor-intensive community enterprise, in which only natives of the village could participate.
 Performances have taken place between mid-May and early October.

 The play has a major economic impact on Oberammergau.
 There is a local expression "Die Passion zahlt" ("The Passion Play will pay for it") in explaining how the Oberammergau community financed construction of a new community swimming pool, community centre, and other civic improvements.
 Since 1930, the number of visitors has ranged from 420,000 to 530,000.
 Most tickets are sold as part of a package with one or two nights' accommodation.

 Traditional art

 The village is also known as the home of a long tradition of woodcarving; the Bavarian State Woodcarving School is located there.
 Among the celebrated former students is the German artist Wolfram Aichele.
 His processional church staff depicting Christ on a donkey can be seen in the church of St Peter and St Paul.
 The streets of central Oberammergau are home to dozens of woodcarver shops, with pieces ranging from religious subjects, to toys, to humorous portraits.

 Oberammergau is also famous for its "Lüftlmalerei," or frescoes, of traditional Bavarian themes, fairy tales, religious scenes or architectural trompe-l'œil found on many homes and buildings.
 Lüftlmalerei is common in Upper Bavaria and its name may be derived from an Oberammergau house called Zum Lüftl, which was the home of facade painter Franz Seraph Zwinck (1748–1792).

 The village is also known for its religious art.
 A wooden statue of Our Lady of Good Voyage from Oberammergau stands in the Seaport Shrine in Boston, Massachusetts.